Agenda is subject to change.

 Artificial Intelligence (AI) is reshaping cybersecurity by enhancing the speed, accuracy, and predictive power of threat detection and response.
 For National CSIRTs, AI offers valuable opportunities to automate analysis, improve efficiency, and anticipate emerging threats.
 However, it also introduces new risks, including system bias, overreliance on automation, and adversarial manipulation of AI models.
 This presentation examines how AI-driven approaches differ from traditional methods, the benefits they bring to national cybersecurity operations, and the challenges they pose.
 By balancing automation with human expertise, National CSIRTs can harness AI responsibly to strengthen resilience and safeguard critical digital infrastructure.

-Olgerta Prendi is specialized in offensive security operations with a focus on conduction simulated cyberattacks targeting critical national infrastructure.
-She has been involved in high-profile security projects for both government and private sectors, strengthening the resilience of their IT systems against cyber attacks.
-Olgerta contributes to the cybersecurity communities as a speaker and also serves as a founding member at CAS Algeria, offering her expertise on specialized engagements, mentorship initiatives and collaborative project.
+Olgerta Prendi is specialized in offensive security operations with a focus on conduction simulated cyberattacks targeting critical national infrastructure to identify vulnerabilities and security weaknesses that could be exploited by malicious actors.
+She has been involved in high-profile security projects for both government and private sectors, strengthening the resilience of their IT systems against cyber-attacks.
+Beyond her operational work, Olgerta is an active member of the cybersecurity community in Albania, sharing her expertise through specialized engagements, mentorship initiatives, and collaborative projects.
+She also serves as a founding member of CAS Algeria and is a Professional Member of Women in CyberSecurity (WiCyS), reflecting her commitment to advancing the field and empowering others in cybersecurity.

 December 4, 2025 14:15-14:45